 For me, it’s helpful to show to the child that we are eager to listen and share our thoughts about it.
 This is a concern for them and they need it to boost confidence.

 In my personal experience as a teacher, the more I listen and show care, the more improvements I see in my learners.
 It’s because they know that they have somebody in the classroom who is willing to lend an ear.

 4. Give Reasonable Consequences for Misbehavior

-For me, giving consequences corresponding to each misbehavior incidents are needed.
+For me, giving consequences corresponding to each misbehavior incident is needed.
 Apparently, I have this in my behavior management plan and is presented to my students during the first few weeks of classes so they will know that the classroom is founded on love, respect, security, and care.

 Mostly, in the classes I have handled, I have the consequences of misbehavior posted on the bulletin board.
 This is to allow my students to revisit the consequences anytime and for them to reflect on their own actions and misdemeanors.

 I find this helpful because based on the results, my students are getting more conscious of their attitudes in dealing with their classmates and their overall behavior patterns.

 In giving the consequences, I make sure that I am doing it consistently and with utmost fairness.
 This is my way of managing classroom discipline and I find it extremely necessary in fostering a positive learning environment which is a lot contributory to the overall performance of my learners.